ikoojos/Algorithm-Debt-Research/README.md

  - Contains codes for the experiments using RoBERTa and RoBERTa embeddings for AD identification [link](https://colab.research.google.com/drive/1P6lG_EnCNbSxsHSaU22bE5s0uqNe0Pqt#scrollTo=pKh3sNpN7-Ui)

 - **SVM.ipynb**
   - Contains codes for the Support Vector Machine (SVM)-based classifiers for text classification tasks.
+This notebook contains the implementation of the various kernels.

 - **LR2.ipynb**
   - Contains codes for the Logistic Regression (LR) models to identify AD from source code.